ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The page number of paginated results.
 The default value is `1`.

 `--per-page`
-:   The number of groups per page.The min value is `5` and max value is `1000`.
+:   The number of groups per page.
+The min value is `5` and the max value is `1000`.
 The default value is `50`.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.